auntiepickle/ff7seventhheavensteamdeck/SteamDeck Write Up.md

 ## Common Issues
 If you run into issues along the way I noticed a few things go wrong if I didn't follow the steps to a T, here are some things I found helpful to get things up and running
 - Missing DotNet installs.
 I attempted to do this with Vaniglia as the default runner from the get go but for some reason Bottles does not play nicely with dependencies when not using soda.
 If you notice there is no Microsoft.Net folder in C:/windows, you likely need to restart the bottle config and make sure you have the right runner selected if you cannot get a clean boot of 7th heaven
 - FF7 Crashing before mods are installed.
 It seems there is something going on with the ffnx files and the updater.
 You'll notice some errors and in general if I couldnt get a clean run of FF7 it was due to ffnx missing its components.
-You can check this within 7th Heaven hit the Settings > > Game Driver and it should throw an error if it doesn't have FFNx files.
-To generate these the app needs to start up FF7 at least once which is what we are doing with all the runner configging at the start.
+You can check this within 7th Heaven hit the Settings > Game Driver and it should throw an error if it doesn't have FFNx files.
+This is why I added the steps to manually add FFNx since the downloader causes crashes when it fails and seems flaky
--